esmBot/esmBot/docs/setup.md

 ### 2. Install Node.js.

 Node.js is the runtime that esmBot is built on top of.
-The bot requires version 18.20.0 or above to run, but version 20 is recommended.
+The bot requires version 20.12.0 or above to run.

 We suggest using nvm to manage your Node.js install.
 Run the following command to install it:
 ```sh